 To say that I used to be OCD/neurotic about cleaning and disinfecting is a huge understatement.

-Like, I literally used to shampoo the carpets in my whole house every six weeks on schedule…and my daily cleaning checklist was a mile long so that my home was constantly “showing-ready”…which is tough to do when you have several small children.
+I mean, I literally used to shampoo the carpets in my whole house every six weeks on schedule…and my daily cleaning checklist was a mile long so that my home was constantly “showing-ready”…which is tough to do when you have several small children.

 I know that my cleaning was over the top obsessive, some would even say psycho and my friends would sometimes even tease me about getting out goggles and gloves to tidy up the smallest of messes, but cleaning is how I coped with some pretty terrible things that happened to me, it was what I turned to instead of drugs or some other addiction, because for a very long time I felt like the only thing in my life that I had control over was how clean my house was… and I clung to that notion for dear life.